International Studies at Universitat Autònoma de Barcelona Program

 Other Programs in Barcelona

 Students in the International Studies Program take courses specifically designed for international students in English.
-Your studies are complemented by a Spanish language course to help you ease into your new Spanish community.
+Your studies may be complemented by a Spanish language course to help you ease into your new Spanish community.
 All our courses are specifically designed to enhance your understanding of modern Spain while you immerse yourself in your studies.
-Choose at least one language course and others from the Business, Economics & Politics, Art & Architecture, and Mediterranean Studies Tracks.
-These courses are taught in English at the Universitat Autònoma de Barcelona (UAB).
+Choose courses from the Business, Economics & Politics, Art & Architecture, and Mediterranean Studies Tracks.
+These courses are taught in English and Spanish at the Universitat Autònoma de Barcelona (UAB).

 Why choose this program?